 A reasonable budget has been slung at the film – enough to go on location to Egypt.
 The film has an impressive cast including Raymond Burr, Harry Andrews, Wendy Hiller, Tom Baker and Eve Saint Marie who is top-billed for a minor role as a journalist.
 What takes you aback is the images of some well-known actors like Raymond Burr and Tom Baker who have been cast in brownface as Egyptians (although in the case of Burr, who is so big he look like a zeppelin outfitted in a burnoose, his ethnicity is unspecified).
 Given the controversy that recent films such as Exodus: Gods and Kings (2014), Aloha (2015), Gods of Egypt (2016) and Ghost in the Shell (2017) have attracted over the casting of ethnic roles with whitefaces, it is kind of astounding to see this being conducted so blatantly here.
 Although perhaps the most egregious example of racism present is the scene where Robin Ellis meets a young native kid (John Palmer) who gives his full Egyptian name whereupon Ellis promptly decides it is too much of a mouthful and renames him Fishbait!!

-A much more accurate version of the uncovering of Tutankhamen’s tomb was conducted in the four-part British tv mini-series Tutankhamun (2016) with Max Irons as Howard Carter, as well as episodes of the earlier mini-series Egypt (2005) played by Stuart Graham.
+A much more accurate version of the uncovering of Tutankhamen’s tomb was conducted in the four-part British tv mini-series Tutankhamun (2016) with Max Irons as Howard Carter, as well as episodes of the earlier mini-series Egypt (2005) where Carter was played by Stuart Graham.
 There the idea of a curse is barely even mentioned.

 Philip Leacock was a regular US tv director.
 In genre material, he also made tv movies such as the clairvoyance thriller Baffled!
 (1972), the psycho-thriller When Michael Calls (1972) and the pandemic film Killer on Board (1977).